woahbase/website/docs/images/alpine-buildworker.md

 * The env variable `BUILDBOT_ROLE` determines if you are running a master or worker.
 This also determines what image you'll be running when used with the `makefile`.
-This is baked into the image so does not need to be changes unless you know what you're doing.
+This is baked into the image so does not need to be changed unless you know what you're doing.

 * Setup tasks are only run when the `buildbot.tac` file does not